Hungerford Market: New market

-By the beginning of the nineteenth century, the old market had become dilapidated.
-In 1830 the Hungerford Market Company Act 1830 (11 Geo.
+By the beginning of the 19th century, the old market had become dilapidated.
+The Hungerford Market Company Act 1830 (11 Geo.
 4 & 1 Will.
 4. c. lxx) was obtained to incorporate a company to re-establish the market.
 The company acquired the site of the old market, together with the adjoining houses in Hungerford street, and a few in the Strand.
 All the existing buildings were demolished, and a new structure was built in 1831-3 to an Italianate design by Charles Fowler, the architect of Covent Garden Market.
 The building contract was the first undertaken by the partnership of Grissell and Peto, who later went on to build Nelson's Column, the Reform Club, and the Lyceum Theatre, The buildings were mostly of granite.

 The area occupied by the new market was a strip 126 feet wide, extending 465 feet northward towards the Strand.
 In addition, next to the river, was a wharf, about 200 feet long, with steps down to the water.
 The market itself was divided into three sections.
 The lower level of the site was occupied by a fish market, consisting of an open court, 130 feet long, with two tiers of colonnaded galleries on each side.
 By 1830 the replacement of Old London Bridge meant that fishing boats could then come further upstream to deliver their catch, and the company hoped to break the monopoly of Billingsgate Market by providing a more convenient supply of fish for the West End.
 Fowler later built an iron roof over the open court to protect the fishmongers' stalls and two end pavilions towards the river were used as taverns.

 At the northern end of this lower court a flight of steps led to the upper level, which was elevated over storage vaults.
 The Great Hall, an aisled timber-roofed building 160 feet long, housed a fruit and vegetable market.
 To the north of that was another open court, flanked by colonnades and butchers' shops.
 New Hungerford Street led from there into the Strand.
 Fowler exploited the complexities of the site for dramatic effect, leading Thomas Leverton Donaldson to talk of "the playful picturesqueness of the group, where court rose above court, galleries above galleries, and where the series of roofs outtopped each other."

 A suspension bridge leading to the market from Lambeth on the south bank of the River Thames was built by Isambard Kingdom Brunel in 1845, and a hall for lectures, named Hungerford Hall, was built next-door in 1851.
 In the same year of 1851, the Swiss-Italian entrepreneur Carlo Gatti opened a stand at the market selling pastries and ice cream, priced at one penny and served in a shell.
 This was perhaps the first time that ice cream was made available to the paying general public.